If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 26. Scavenger Hunt

 This is a fun activity involving team members looking for items you’ve hidden.
 To play this game, create small teams and develop good scavenger hunt ideas or challenges.
 Players must complete and find all hidden items as quickly as possible.
-The first team to find all items and complete all challenges wins the game.
+The first team to find all the items and complete all the challenges wins the game.

 27. Bubble football